Outdoor Adventure Awaits at Lakeside Bike Park

-In recent years, Buffalo has become not just a good, but great city for bicycling.
+In recent years, Buffalo has become a city transformed for cycling in all forms; urban, road, or trail.
 The relatively flat terrain, beautiful sights, and 100+ miles of dedicated bike lanes are just the start.
-With programs like Reddy Bikeshare, advocacy groups like GObike Buffalo and bike events like Slow Roll, biking Buffalo is becoming one of the best ways to get around town.
+With programs like Reddy Bikeshare, advocacy groups like GObike Buffalo, bike events like Slow Roll, and tours by Explore Buffalo and Buffalo Bike Tours, biking Buffalo is becoming one of the best ways to get around town.

 Today, Buffalo even has its own waterfront park dedicated entirely to the adventurous biker.
 Meet, Lakeside Bike Park.
 Located on the Buffalo Outer Harbor, about one mile south of Wilkeson Pointe near the Bell Slip, Lakeside Bike Park opened to the public in 2019.
 This 20-acre plot of prime waterfront real estate has been restored and transformed by the Erie Canal Harbor Development Corporation into a five-track biking destination for riders of all ages, skill levels and terrain preferences.

 When you arrive, you’re immediately greeted by the two asphalt bike tracks.
 These include the Pump Track, a circuit of banked turns that are meant to be ridden while pumping your bike.
 The second asphalt track is the Tot Track.
 This is the perfect introductory course for the little ones that have finally wrenched off the training wheels.
 This loop within a loop beginners track features a small pump track within a larger perimeter track that is filled with pipe tunnels, banked turns, dips and inclines.